communitiesuk/waste-service-standards/docs/models/service.md

 **next collections**

-> To know upcoming dates of when upcoming collections will happen.
+> To know upcoming dates of when upcoming collections will happen, when filtered by property.

 **previous collections**

-> To know when the last few collections have taken place.
+> To know when the last few collections have taken place, when filtered by property.

-**material stream**
+**container types**

+> What types of containers (and in relation, materials) are collected by this service.

+**rounds**

-> What kinds of materials are handled by this service.
+> The schedules and routes of trucks collecting the materials handled by this service.

+## Types

+This WasteService type:

+* Is a derivation of the [Service concept](http://www.legsb.gov.uk/smartcityconceptmodel/index.php?Action=ShowConcept&Id=169) in the Smart City Concept Model.
+* Extends from the [GovernmentService](http://schema.org/GovernmentService) schema.org type.

 ## Properties